 If you’re seeking an online business opportunity, chances are that you’ve come across dropshipping.
-Dropshipping is a modern online business model that can generate high returns for the aspiring ecommerce entrepreneur.
+Dropshipping is an online business model that can generate high returns for the aspiring ecommerce entrepreneur.
 It’s possible to start dropshipping with a small amount of startup capital and some sweat equity.
 Once you begin to see success, you can scale by allocating more resources to advertising and brand building.
 But how does dropshipping work, and why should you go for this model to realize your entrepreneurial dream?

 What is Dropshipping?

-Dropshipping is a type of retail fulfillment method, where instead of a store stocking products, it purchases the products from a third-party supplier.
+Dropshipping is a type of retail fulfillment method for online stores, where instead of warehousing inventory, merchants purchase products from third-party suppliers as customers make orders.
 The products are then shipped directly to the consumer.
 This way, the seller doesn’t have to handle the product directly.
 Sound familiar?
-Maybe not, but 33 percent of online stores use dropshipping as a fulfillment model.

 For the retail store manager, when it comes to shipping and order fulfillment, this is a mostly hands-off process.
 The merchant doesn’t have to stock products, order inventory in bulk, or physically fulfill the orders in any way.
-Instead, the third-party supplier takes care of the product itself.
+Instead, the third-party supplier will ship products on the merchant’s behalf.

-Dropshipping is great for entrepreneurs because it doesn’t demand as much as the traditional retail model.
+Dropshipping is great for entrepreneurs because running a store doesn’t demand as much operational capital as the traditional retail model.
 You don’t have to open a brick-and-mortar store, hire employees, keep the lights on, pay overhead, or stock products.
 Instead, you open an online storefront and buy wholesale from suppliers who already have products and warehouse space.

 A dropshipper is a manufacturer or supplier who manages inventory for a retail merchant and ships orders to their customer.
-The merchant is mainly responsible for gaining customers by driving traffic to the store and processing orders in dropshipping, meaning you’ll effectively be a middleman.
+The merchant is mainly responsible for gaining customers by driving traffic to the store and processing orders, meaning you’ll effectively be a middleman.
 Despite this, you’ll reap the lion’s share of the profit by marking up the items you sell.
 It’s a simple business model and one that can be very rewarding.

-Millions of entrepreneurs flock to dropshipping because it requires less hassle and money to get started.
+Millions of entrepreneurs flock to dropshipping because it has low barriers to entry and requires less money to launch.
 That’s probably why you’re interested!
 And the best news of all?
 With dropshipping, you can build a business that’s sustainable in the long term right from your laptop.

-Of course, there are many drawbacks and advantages, and it’s important that we look at them before you start your own dropshipping ecommerce business.
+Of course, there are both drawbacks and advantages to this business model, and it’s important that we look at them before you start your own dropshipping ecommerce business.
 Once you understand the pros and cons of dropshipping, however, learning how to do so effectively will be a breeze -- especially with the great resources Oberlo provides to aspiring entrepreneurs!

 Benefits of Dropshipping

-You don’t need to be a business guru to get started.
-In fact, you don’t even need any prior business experience!
-If you take some time to learn the basics, you can get started quickly and learn the rest as you go along.
+You don’t need prior business experience to get started with dropshipping.
+If you take some time to learn the basics, you can launch a business quickly and learn the rest as you go.

 It's easy to start a dropshipping business because start-up costs are low -- especially when compared to other types of retail business models.
 For instance, you don’t need a warehouse to store products or a team to help you out.
-You don’t have to worry about stocking or shipping either.
-You don’t even have to spend a certain amount of time every day on your store.
+You also don’t have to worry about stocking or shipping either.
 It’s surprisingly hands-off, especially once you get going.

 All of this means that you can start your business today.
-You can start getting everything up and running within a matter of hours.
+In fact, you can get everything up and running within a matter of hours.

 You will need some foundational knowledge and the right tools and resources, and that’s why we created this guide.
 By the time you’ve finished it, you’ll be equipped with the knowledge you need to jumpstart your own dropshipping business.

-2. Dropshipping is easy to grow.
 As you scale up, your business model doesn’t have to change very much at all.
 You’ll have to put more work into sales and marketing as you grow, but your day-to-day will stay more or less the same aside from processing more orders.

-3. Dropshipping doesn’t demand a lot of capital.
-Because starting a dropshipping business requires so little, you can get started with minimal funds.
-You can build an entire business right from your laptop, and you don’t need to make any high-level investments.
+You can run an entire business right from your laptop, and you don’t need to make any high-level investments.
 Your largest expense will be advertising, which is a budget you can scale as your store gains more traction.
 Even as your business grows, your costs will be fairly low – especially when compared to traditional business expenses.

 Dropshipping is also flexible in that it gives you a lot of room to make decisions that work for you.
 You can easily list new products whenever you want, and you can adjust your strategies on the fly.
-If you’re going on vacation, you can automate everything to run while you’re away.
+If you’re going on vacation, you can automate everything to generate passive income while you’re away.
 You get the idea – the possibilities are limitless.

-5. Dropshipping is easy to manage.
 Since it doesn’t require you to make too many commitments like hiring staff or renting warehouse space, you can manage everything with little hassle.
-Once you’ve found suppliers and set everything up, you’re mostly only responsible for your online storefront.
+Once you’ve found suppliers and set everything up, for the most part, you’re only responsible for managing your online storefront.

 Disadvantages of Dropshipping

 This issue is especially problematic when you’re dropshipping in a super-competitive niche.
-When you’re fighting for customers’ attention, you can’t afford to make the kind of profits you want to.
-If you choose the right niche, and target the right audience, you’re far more likely to attain wider margins.
-In niches with lower competition, you’ll have better margins, but at some point sales will start to plateau.
+When you’re fighting for customers’ attention, it can be difficult to achieve the kind of profits you desire.
+However, if you choose the right niche, and target the right audience, you’re far more likely to attain wider margins.
+In niches with lower competition, you’ll also have better margins, but at some point, sales may begin to plateau.
 That’s why the success of many dropshipping stores is dependent on highly optimized advertisements driving high volumes of sales.

 However, if you’re sourcing products from multiple suppliers, you might run into some problems.
 Each of your suppliers might use a different shipping solution, which presents a problem for both you and your customers.
-Depending on your shipping setup, the cost of shipping can be prohibitive, especially when shipping multiple products can be problematic.
+Depending on your shipping setup, the cost of shipping can be prohibitive, especially when shipping multiple products.

 This just means that when something goes wrong, it can be tricky to manage.
 While supplier problems can sometimes cause customer retention issues, you can mitigate them and keep customer churn to an absolute minimum with the right damage control.